Korean War Legacy Project

 Bio

-Born in Germany in 1930, Karl Hauser grew up and joined the Red Cross in 1954.
-As a an electrician, he was sought out for his experiences and knowledge, and agreed because he was young and single.
-He didn’t receive much basic training before arriving in the Korea and he was shocked upon his arrival.
-His responsibility there was to produce electricity from 1954 through 1959.
+Seeking new experiences and knowledge, Karl Hauser joined the Red Cross in 1954.
+As a trained electrician, his expertise was a valuable addition to the Red Cross.
+His training as an electrician did little to prepare him for Korea upon his arrival.
+His primary responsibility in Korea was to produce electricity during the hospital’s entire operation from 1954 through 1959.
 While there, he remembers seeing those afflicted with leprosy who needed medication.
 However, he has positive memories too, including having their own private beach.
 Karl Hauser revisited Korea in 2017 and was impressed by modern Seoul.
-Because of his contributions at the hospital, many lives were saved.
+He is proud of his contributions to the hospital and Korea.

 Video Clips